unionai-oss/pandera/docs/source/dataframe_models.rst

 .. note::

-    To access a variable from the class scope, you need to make it a class attribute, and therefore assign it a default :class:`~pandera.api.pandas.model_components.Field`.
+    To access a variable from the class scope, you need to make it a class attribute, and therefore assign it a default :class:`~pandera.api.dataframe.model_components.Field`.

 .. testcode:: dataframe_schema_model